 The Company is a market-maker for U.S. government securities, corporate bonds, money-market instruments, medium-term notes, high-yield securities, mortgage- and other asset-backed securities, preferred stock and tax-exempt securities.
 In addition, the Company is a dealer in listed options on U.S. government bonds.
-The Company also takes positions in futures and options
+The Company also takes positions in futures and options.

-The Company also is an underwriter of and a market-maker in mortgage-backed securities and asset-backed securities.
 The Company also uses mortgage-backed forward agreements ("TBAs") in its role as a dealer in mortgage-backed securities and facilitates customer trades by taking positions in the TBA market.
 Typically, these positions are hedged by offsetting TBA contracts or underlying cash positions.